 Out of all the places in the world that we have traveled to, Thailand and Cambodia are amongst our top favorite countries.
 Our Thailand itinerary was not hurried, it was peaceful and relaxing.
+This 10 day Thailand itinerary is a perfect trip for baby boomers or those looking for a little slower pace.

 We were gone for the better part of 18 days.
 We like to have at least two solid weeks on the ground with a little time to recover from jet lag.
 There is plenty of time to see the sites, rest, relax and enjoy the fabulous food.
 We spent 11 days in Thailand and I will share our Thailand itinerary here and our Cambodia itinerary in another post.